bbauska/UC-Davis-Inter-jQuery/README.md

 the time don&apos;t feel bad about it.
 Of course, I was trying to be fancy there by adding the alt attribute and really all attributes should be on there.
 Roll the dice.
-Now, I&apos;ve got two dice and it showed up and I can say, \"Do you want to quit?\" and start again, Roll the dice and make it two different dice.
-You have to refresh the page or click, \"do you want to quit? each time to get this to work.
+Now, I&apos;ve got two dice and it showed up and I can say, &quot;Do you want to quit?&quot; and start again, Roll the dice and make it two different dice.
+You have to refresh the page or click, &quot;do you want to quit? each time to get this to work.
 If you wanted to go even further, you could come in and add a console log, and see what gameData.rollSum some has in it or would any other variable in there has